qfwc258/circuidipity/content/2015-02-03-backup-home.rst

 `Raspberry Pi Home Server Hack #3 >> <http://www.circuidipity.com/raspberry-pi-home-server.html>`_ Make automatic backups of ``/home`` using a dash of shell scripting + rsync + SSH + cron!

 One of the advantages of setting up a `Linux home server <http://www.circuidipity.com/raspberry-pi-home-server.html>`_ is providing an always-available location to store backups of important files.
-A little peace of mind can be gained in a few steps as I describe the simple backup solution I use to automatically mirror my Chromebook's home directory on the local area network (LAN) server.
+A little peace of mind can be gained in a few steps as I describe the simple backup solution I use to automatically mirror my laptop's home directory on the local area network (LAN) server.

 Let's go!
 =========